-Taxable income of Israeli companies is subject to tax at the rate of 24% in 2011, 25% in 2012 and 2013, and 26.5% in 2014 and onwards.
+Taxable income of Israeli companies is subject to tax at the rate of 25% in 2012 and 2013, and 26.5% in 2014 and onwards.

-However, as discussed below, the rate is effectively reduced for income derived from our Approved Enterprise, Privileged Enterprise and Preferred Enterprise plans.
+However, as discussed below, the rate is effectively reduced for income derived from our Preferred Enterprise plan.